blankly-finance/blankly-docs/content/en/metrics/metrics.md

 | ------------------------------- | -------- | ----- |
 | Compound Annualized Growth Rate | 25%, 35% | Float |

-Compound Annualized Growth Rate (CAGR) or otherwise known as the Annualized Return is a metric that is utilized to determine the average annual rate at which your money has increased over time.
+Compound Annualized Growth Rate (CAGR), otherwise known as the Annualized Return is a metric that is utilized to determine the average annual rate at which your money has increased over time.

 **Keep in mind that this is an average and not necessarily what you make every year**